moux23333/H-SR-cutscene-extractor/README.md

 5. install FFMPEG(only exe)
 6. put ffmpeg inside folder
 7. use install.bat
+8. download the newest keys.py from this repo
+9. replace keys.py
-8. You are good to go!
+10. You are good to go!

 **Usage**